christopherwhull/aircraft-dashboard/wiki/API.md

 - `GET /api/health`, `GET /api/server-status`, `GET /api/cache-status`
   - Health and runtime status endpoints; useful for automated checks and headless captures.

+- `GET /cache/tile-metadata?layer=...&z=...&x=...&y=...` (tile proxy admin)
+  - Returns the cached tile metadata JSON (if written) or basic file stats for a requested tile.
+Useful for debugging where a tile was fetched from (`sourceUrl`) or why a tile was cached under a different upstream service.

 - `POST /api/restart`
   - Controlled restart endpoint for CI/ops.
 Requires `RESTART_API_TOKEN` environment variable to be set on the server.